 To enable this scenario, Northwind does the following:

-For Contoso to send EDI X12 messages, Northwind uses the BizTalk Services Portal to configure and deploy an agreement using which Contoso can send an EDI/X12 message to Northwind.
+For Contoso to send EDI X12 messages, Northwind uses the BizTalk Services Portal to configure and deploy an agreement in which Contoso can send an EDI/X12 message to Northwind.

 The following illustration summarizes the scenario:

-The scenario used for this tutorial will help us showcase the following integration capabilities of BizTalk Services.
+The scenario used for this tutorial helps us showcase the following integration capabilities of BizTalk Services:

 Message transportation: The retailer and supplier can be present in different platforms and conform to different transport protocols and message formats.
 The BizTalk Services implementation helps bridge these differences by understanding the different protocols and message formats.